Younggon-Kim/study/MongoDB/M001 - MongoDB Basics/ch04 Quiz.md

 ## Lab 1: Querying Arrays and Sub-Documents
-### Problem:
-To complete this exercise connect to your Atlas cluster using the in-browser IDE space at the end of this chapter.
-How many trips in the sample_training.trips collection started at stations that are to the west of the -74 longitude coordinate?
+### Problem: How many trips in the sample_training.trips collection started at stations that are to the west of the -74 longitude coordinate?
 Longitude decreases in value as you move west.
 Note: We always list the longitude first and then latitude in the coordinate pairs; i.e.
 ```